sisi0318/AutoHarvestMod/Readme.md

 ### Usage
 Use key `H` to switch between different modes.
 You will see the status in chat.
 You can change this key in Settings.
+Use key `J` to Enable/Disable Autohaverst.
+You will see the status in chat.
+You can change this key in Settings.
 Available modes are:

 - Harvest: Harvest the crops around you with the tool in your hand